SST-Bappu/Auction/README.md

 I did not spend that much time on this section.
 I relied on Bootstrap classes.

 #### Step-7
-I deployed my work on Heroku.
+Finally I deployed it on Heroku.
+I made some mistakes initially which takes a lot of mine.
+Very tedious...!

 #### Step-8
 And here I go.
 I am about to be done.
 Working on the README file.
 I was assigned this project at midnight on 12th December(This day is recognized as "Digitial Bangladesh Day".
 Interesting...!).
 I started working on it on the morning of 13th December.
 But unfortunately, The electric supply was interrupted for the whole day here in Gazipur (Joydebpur) on that day.
 So I had to start it in the evening.
-And now I am all set to submit it at 8 PM on 14th December.
+And now I am all set to submit it at 12.30 AM on 14th December.

 <p align="right">(<a href="#top">back to top</a>)</p>